jbakse/site_builder/content/parameters/index.md

 - Do they understand how your software works under the hood?
 Should they?

 #### Design Your User Experience
-When designing, step back and focus on the relationship of your project and your user.
-You only have direct control of what you make, but you should be considering the impact of your decisions on user.
+When designing, step back and focus on the relationship between your project and your user.
+You only have direct control of what you make, but you should be considering the impact of your decisions on your user.

 ![what_you_design](figures/what_you_design-01.svg)